REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 What’s the purpose of this booklet?

 If you are reading this booklet, you are probably in a lot of pain.
 You feel confused, angry, hurt, and alone.
 You may be saying to yourself, “How did I get here?” and “This isn’t what I signed up for.”
-If your partner has a problem with his/her sexual behavior, reading this booklet may answer some of the many questions that you have about what sex addiction is.
-Our Intention is to provide guidance on how you and your partner can get help.
+If your partner has a problem with their sexual behavior, reading this booklet may answer some of the many questions that you have about what sex addiction is.
+Our intention is to provide guidance on how you and your partner can get help.

 How could I not know what was going on?

 Your world has just turned upside down.
 We are taught that trust is essential to an intimate relationship.
 So when you began to suspect that something wasn’t right, you probably gave your partner the benefit of the doubt.
-Maybe you confronted him/her and were told not to worry, or worse—not to act crazy.
+Maybe you confronted them and were told not to worry, or worse—not to act crazy.
 Addiction thrives in secrecy, and addicts will go to great lengths to conceal their behaviors and shame.
 Part of your journey will include regaining your sense of trust in the world and in your own intuition.

 I feel like I’m going out of mind.
 Is that normal?